runely/calendar-homey/README.md

 ## Test tool

-A separate [test tool is created](https://github.com/runely/calendar-homey-test) for you to test IcalCalendar behavior
+A separate [test tool is created](https://github.com/runely/calendar-homey-test) for you to test IcalCalendar behavior in your own console

 ## Setup